mechtrix/ScientificWriting/README.md

 > [!IMPORTANT]
 > There should be no "real" code in the body of your text.
 The body of your text shall include pseudocode, the actual code goes in the appendix.

-# Technial means of writing
+# Technical means of writing

 There are two main ways of writing: (W)hat (Y)ou (S)ee (I)s (W)hat (Y)ou (G)et vs. (W)hat (Y)ou (S)ee (I)s (W)hat (Y)ou (M)ean.
 The choice of writing does **NOT** influence your grade, its the content of your paper that matters.